OpenSourceEBike/BMSBattery_S_controllers_firmware/README.md

 ### What works:
 Sine wave control with simplified FOC
-motor stopp while braking
+Overvoltage (regeneration) and undervoltage protection Motor stopp while braking
-Emergency stop if current consumption is too high (not tested)
 Driving modes:
-- Throttle
+- PAS sensor with torque simulation and reverse step detection
-- Throttle + PAS
+- Throttle (also as override)
-- torque sensor
+- Torque sensor
-- torque simulation
-- Recuperation via analog "thumb brake" signal or by digitally by brake switch
+- Recuperation via analog "thumb brake" signal or digitally by brake switch
-- Kingmeter J-LCD and Forerider App
-- Kunteng LCD3  / LCD5
-- Reverse step detection PAS
 - Start-up support in torque sensor mode
 - Pushing aid

-### What doesn't work:

-- Block commutation during start-up
+- Block commutation during start-up (only if you have o motor without "weird" angle definitions.
+Displays:
+- Kunteng LCD3 / LCD5 (C/P parameters mapped differently)
+- BluOsec App as Display / as Tripmonitor / for on the fly configuration
+- Kingmeter J-LCD and Forerider App (not tested for a long time now)

+### What doesn't:

+- You debug it thoroughly
+- You tell us / patch it yourself ;-)

 # For further reading